M.A., B.A. (Hons)., P.C.G.E., Post Grad Cert Community Theatre

 The Word Garden Development in Creative Arts

-Jean’s most recent sell-out success, March 2017, Voices, was an awareness raising project for Amnesty International.
+Jean’s recent sell-out success, March 2017, Voices, was an awareness raising project for Amnesty International.
 By giving their skills, energy and time freely, an Ely group of storytellers, puppet handlers, music-makers, writers and actors worked together to produce a self-funded collaborative dramatic performance of stories, poems and songs from India, Brazil, Zimbabwe,the Netherlands, Trinidad, England and Russia.
 The production was supported by Amnesty International, Ely City Group, Babylon Gallery, Ely, Ely Museum and Cambridge Film Works.

 The show included her script, Voices Carry, in which two drama students from Bodywork Company Cambridge played the roles Paul and Adelaide Joseph.